 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|

-INCLUDES Shared accommodation; meals; riding; sleeping bags and camp equipment; transfers from Kiruna.
+INCLUDES Shared accommodation; meals from dinner on the day of arrival to breakfast on the day of departure; riding; sleeping bags and camp equipment; transfers from Kiruna.

-SINGLE SUPPLEMENT Single accommodation is not available and you should be prepared to share.
+SINGLE SUPPLEMENT Single accommodation is not available and you must be prepared to share.

 PAYABLE LOCALLY Drinks; tips.